bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 It is possible to have an even more efficient fixed-base multiplication, either by storing the table that the above routine uses in memory, or via comb-based methods.
-Implementations MAY use any method to carry out these calculations, provided that they agree with the above function on all inputs and failure cases.
+Implementations MAY use any method to carry out these calculations, provided that they agree with the above function on all inputs and failure cases, and do not leak information about secret keys.

 # IANA Considerations